Quick Guide to Italy

 - Foodie Holidays

 - Let's be honest, there is no bad place to go for food in Italy.
 It's no surprise that Tuscany makes it on to this list too, with olive oil, bread and grilled meats the specialty.
 Try Naples for pizza, Gallipoli for seafood and Puglia for all-out great food and wine wherever you go - perhaps a hire car will be needed!

 - There are the remains of the Roman Empire as well as some Ancient Greek relics so it's not hard to get a little culture on your holiday to Italy, but if you want to up the ante try Rome, Positano, Calabria and Venice, as well as a day trip to Pompeii.

 - Nature Holidays

-- It's easy to overlook the amazing natural beauty that abounds in Italy when there are so many other things going for it - but try a holiday to Chianti in Tuscany, the Gran Paradiso National Park in the Alps, Lake Maggiore and the Egadi or Pelagian Islands for a really eye-opening Italian holiday that gets you back to nature.
+- It's easy to overlook the amazing natural beauty that abounds in Italy when there are so many other things going for it - but try a holiday to Chianti in Tuscany, the Gran Paradiso National Park in the Alps, Lake Maggiore or Iseo, and the Egadi or Pelagian Islands for a really eye-opening Italian holiday that gets you back to nature.